PacktPublishing/Modern-Full-Stack-React-Projects/ch3/README.md

-# Full-Stack React Projects / Chapter 2
+# Full-Stack React Projects / Chapter 3

-_Getting to Know Node.js and MongoDB_
+_Implementing a Backend Using Express, Mongoose ODM and Jest_

 ## Requirements